Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina indicates that this was the first concert of a Scriabin Cycle, and that it was held as a benefit in aid of Scriabin’s children.
-Satina also indicates that, due to the war, audience members were allowed to listen to the final rehearsal on the previous day, October 11, for a small fee, the money raised being donated to ‘wounded men’.
+Notes: Satina indicated that this was the first concert of a Scriabin Cycle, and that it was held as a benefit in aid of Scriabin’s children.
+She also noted that, due to the war, audience members were allowed to listen to the final rehearsal on the previous day, October 11, for a small fee, the money raised being donated to ‘wounded men’.
+Reviews in Russkiye Vedomosti and Russkoe Slovo (both on October 13) indicate that Rachmaninoff played three encores, including Scriabin's Etudes in D sharp minor and C sharp minor.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 17 1915 (Julian calendar)